cloudfoundry/diego-design-notes/migrating-to-diego.md

 ### Installing the `diego-beta` CLI Plugin

-We have published a `cf` CLI plugin that makes opting into Diego easure.
+We have published a `cf` CLI plugin that makes opting into Diego easier.

-For CF CLI v6.10.0+ you can install from the CF-Community repo:
+For CF CLI v6.10.0+ you can install it from the CF-Community repo:

 ```
 cf add-plugin-repo CF-Community http://plugins.cloudfoundry.org/